 C. Re-appointment of Director Retiring by Rotation

-Brief resumes of the Directors proposed to be re-appointed have been provided in thenote to the Notice convening the Annual General Meeting.
-Specific information about thenature of their expertise in specific functional areas and the names of the companies inwhich they hold Directorship and membership / chairmanship of the Board Committees as perregulation 26 (4) of SEBI (Listing Obligations and Disclosures Requirements) Regulations2015 have also been included.
+Brief resume of the Director proposed to be re-appointed has beenprovided in the Notice convening the Annual General Meeting.
+Specific information aboutthe nature of his expertise in specific functional areas and the names of the companies inwhich he holds Directorship and membership / chairmanship of the Board Committees as perregulation 26 (4) of SEBI (Listing Obligations and Disclosure Obligations) Regulations2015 have also been included.

 D. Committees of the Board